ChaosNexus: A Foundation Model for ODE-based Chaotic System Forecasting with Hierarchical Multi-scale Awareness

-\textbf{Setups.} We utilize the dataset from \citet{he2025chaos}.
-Its training set contains 20K novel chaotic ODEs, generated synthetically by an evolutionary algorithm that evolved from 135 known systems \citep{gilpin2021chaos,gilpin2023model}.
-The data was further diversified with dynamics-preserving augmentations like time-delay embedding \citep{takens2006detecting}.
-The held-out test set, used for evaluation, comprises 9.3K systems derived from a disjoint seed population (Appendix~\ref{app:dataset}).
-We use symmetric mean absolute percentage error (sMAPE) of 128 and 512 timesteps to evaluate the point-wise forecasting accuracy.
-We also consider the correlation dimension error ($D_{\text{frac}}$) and the Kullback–Leibler (KL) divergence between system attractors ($D_{\text{stsp}}$) to evaluate the fidelity in key statistical properties of system attractors.
-We compare our proposed method against several state-of-the-art time series foundation models with different parameter sizes, including Panda~\citep{lai2025panda}, Time-MoE~\citep{shi2024time}, TimesFM~\citep{das2024decoder}, Chronos~\citep{ansari2024chronos}, Moirai-MoE~\citep{liu2024moirai}, and Timer-XL~\citep{liu2024timerxl}, where '-S', '-B, '-L' refer to small, base, large in parameter size, respectively.
-To assess the adaptability of general-purpose models to this specific domain, we also include Chronos-S-SFT, a variant of the Chronos-S model that has been fine-tuned on our chaotic systems training corpus.
+\textbf{Setups.} We utilize the benchmark dataset consisting of synthetic chaotic systems from Panda \cite{lai2025panda}.
+Its training set contains 20K novel chaotic ODEs.
+The held-out test set used for evaluation comprises 9.3K systems (Appendix~\ref{app:dataset}).
+We also evaluate performance on a PDE-based system, \textit{Von Kármán Vortex Street (VKVS) dynamics}, in Appendix~\ref{app:pde_system}.
+We use the symmetric mean absolute percentage error (sMAPE)~\cite{lai2025panda} with 128- and 512-timestep horizons to evaluate point-wise forecasting accuracy.
+We consider the correlation dimension error ($D_{\text{frac}}$), the Kullback–Leibler (KL) divergence between system attractors ($D_{\text{stsp}}$), the largest Lyapunov exponent error ($D_{\text{Lyap}}$), and the weighted mean energy error ($\text{ME}_{\text{LRw}}$) to evaluate the fidelity in key statistical properties of system attractors~\cite{zhang2024zero}.
+We compare our proposed method against several state-of-the-art time series foundation models with different parameter sizes, including Panda~\cite{lai2025panda}, Time-MoE~\cite{shi2024time}, TimesFM~\cite{das2024decoder}, Chronos~\cite{ansari2024chronos}, Moirai-MoE~\cite{liu2024moirai}, Timer-XL~\cite{liu2024timerxl}, DynaMix~\cite{hemmer2025true}, Parrot~\cite{zhang2025context}, where '-S', '-B, '-L' refer to small, base, large in parameter size, respectively.
+To assess the adaptability of general-purpose models to this specific domain, we also fine-tune the Chronos-S, Chronos-B, and Chronos-L on our chaotic systems training corpus.
 For all other baseline models, we load their officially released pre-trained weights for evaluation.
+We choose these baselines because they are all foundation models intended for generalization, aligning with our zero-shot evaluation on previously unseen chaotic systems.
 Details of experimental setups are demonstrated in Appendix~\ref{app:zero_shot_setup}.